 Debt increased exponentially in both nominal dollars and adjusted for population.

-As the graph shows, population adjusted national debt has exponentially increased even when measured in silver.
-Note that this graph used a 10 year moving average to smooth the price data.
+As the graph shows, the population-adjusted national debt has exponentially increased even when measured in silver.
+Note that this graph used a 10-year moving average to smooth the price data.

 What About Silver, Gold, and Crude Oil?

 The graph below shows smoothed (10-year moving average) silver and crude prices.
 Gold price patterns are similar to silver prices and are not shown.
 Note that silver and crude prices increased erratically but exponentially.

 Silver prices are currently low based on their 20-year “megaphone” pattern.
 Expect much higher prices.